Equipment Financing in Orange County, CA

 Why should I use a hard money loan instead of traditional equipment financing?

-How does the interest tax deduction work for equipment financing?
+How does the interest tax deduction work?

 Can I pay off the loan early if I sell the equipment?